Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Numerical Analysis

-To do that we may have to take into account that $G_0$ is not an ordinary chromoball.
+To do that we may have to take into account the possibility that $G_0$ is not an ordinary chromoball.
 There are two possibilities.
 If $f_0(500)$ is the neuroball, it is natural to expect $\nu_0$ to be of the same order as $\nu_1$ and $\nu_2$.
-This must be clear from Fig. \ref{mixing}.
-In this case we may assume \bea \nu_0\simeq \dfrac{\nu_1+\nu_2}{2}. \eea On the other hand, if $f_0(500)$ is the monoball, its coupling to ordinary quarkonia and chromoball states could be of second order.
+This must be clear from the mixing diagram Fig. \ref{mixing}.
+In this case we could assume \bea \nu_0\simeq \dfrac{\nu_1+\nu_2}{2}. \eea On the other hand, if $f_0(500)$ is the monoball, its coupling to ordinary chromoball and quarkonium states could be of second order.
 In this case $\nu_0$ could be much smaller than $\nu_1$ and $\nu_2$.
 Here we will use (\ref{c0+55}) as the constraint.
 Of course, we emphasize that there is no justification for this.
 We assume this just for simplicity to fix the mass matrix completely.